moosylog/gridflux/README.md

 ## 📊 The Ergonomic Transition Trap

-Switching to an advanced ergonomic keyboard initially destroys your muscle memory.
+Switching to an advanced ergonomic keyboard (like a Glove80 or Corne) initially destroys your muscle memory.
 Standard typing websites fail to help you transition because they only show you *what* to type, not *how* to physically reach it.

 - **The Visual Crutch:** You keep looking down at your hands to find the keys, breaking your flow state and capping your speed.
-- **The Pinky Strain:** Traditional 19th-century touch-typing rules force you to stretch your weakest finger (the pinky) to the farthest outer keys, causing rapid fatigue and strain.

-> **🔬 Source & Validation:** Traditional touch-typing was standardized in the late 1880s for flat, mechanical typewriters, not for human anatomy.
-Kinesiology shows the pinky (controlled by the shared flexor digitorum profundus muscle) is our weakest digit.
-Forcing it to execute high-travel lateral stretches for frequent keys is a leading cause of Repetitive Strain Injury (RSI).
+- **The Repetitive Strain Risk:** Without visual guidance, users tend to improvise sloppy key-reaches, twisting their wrists or overextending weak fingers, which rapidly leads to fatigue.
 - **2D Training for a 3D Board:** Flat keyboard diagrams don't translate to the physical keywells and thumb clusters of modern ergonomic hardware.

 ---